Choosing the right prizes for a marketing competition

 Random drawing at the checkout or at the point of purchase

-An in-store competition is a random drawing in-store.
-Once they made an in-store purchase, customers will be entered into a random drawing and will find out if they have won on their receipt.
+The best-known in-store competition is undoubtedly a random drawing in-store.
+The principle is simple.
+Once they have made an in-store purchase, the brand’s customers will automatically be entered into a random drawing and will find out if they have won directly on their till receipt.

-This mechanism is simple to put in place.
-It encourages consumers to return to the shop to maximise their chances of winning.
+Not only is this mechanism very simple to put in place.
+It also naturally encourages consumers to return to the shop to maximise their chances of winning.

 interactive terminals